 Disney Magic Embarkation

-Mom and I took a taxi from our hotel and were in the line to check in by 11:30, on the ship by 12:30, and at lunch before 1:00.
+We took a taxi from our hotel and were in the line to check in by 11:30, on the ship by 12:30, and at lunch before 1:00.
 Our cabins were ready at 1:30, and our bags arrived before the life boat drill at 4:00 pm.

 Our Disney Magic cabin (7056) had a nice balcony and sitting area with sofa.
-I love the split bath--one has a toilet and sink and the other had a bath/shower and sink.
+We love the split bath--one has a toilet and sink and the other had a bath/shower and sink.
 Great for families!
 The cabin had a nautical decor, with touches of Disney in the artwork and furnishings.

 After the mandatory life boat drill, we had a welcome aboard pool party at 4:30.
 It is so much fun to see how the kids (and their parents) are attracted to the Disney characters like they were a magnet.
 The music was loud, and the atmosphere was joyous.
 We were going on a cruise!

 We went to the 6 pm show before dinner.
 The evening show was very good -- a welcome aboard show with the large ensemble and a little taste of the upcoming shows by two of the guest entertainers (a comedian and a magician).
-Seeing all the Disney characters even gave me a little catch in my throat.
+Seeing all the Disney characters even inspired a little catch in the throat.
 Since this early September cruise was the last of the season, we were not too surprised to hear the Captain welcome all those lucky travelers on board who were following this 10-day Med cruise with a 14-day transatlantic back to Port Canaveral.

 Day at Sea and in Valletta, Malta

 Day at Sea on the Disney Magic